Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 }
 ```

-Sends the user to a destination url within the a new tab, or a Botcopy webview
+Sends the user to a destination url within a new tab, or a Botcopy webview.

 - url: the destination url
 - target (optional): new tab or webview.
 Defaults to a Botcopy webview in the chat if not defined.